brochenin/RUAF/README.txt

 "input file",mycourse-1_step-activity.csv
 "features output file",mycourse-1_result.csv
-"number of seconds under which an activity is ignored",60 "number of seconds after which an activity is seen as too long",600 "drop out threshold",3
+"number of seconds under which an activity is ignored",60 "drop out threshold",3
 "come back threshold",3
 "late or early threshold",2